 Hip rotations for increased mobility

 Injury, pain, and tightness are unfortunately just a few of the things that are commonly associated with the hips.
-Making efforts to improve hip mobility can help to manage these conditions.
+Making efforts to improve hip mobility can help you manage these conditions.
 What is mobility?
 Mobility is your ability to control a limb through a specific range of motion.
 This is why exploration is such an important aspect of a physical yoga practice.
-After all, it’s how you get to know yourself.
-You come to more deeply understand your current physical state each time you step on the mat.
-More importantly though, you find the keys to unleash your potential.
+After all, exploration is how you get to know yourself: You come to more deeply understand your current physical state each time you step on the mat.
+More importantly though, you find the keys to unleashing your potential.
 Practicing hip rotations for increased hip mobility can take you on the path to increased stability, strength, and flexibility in the hips.
 Hip rotations for increased mobility can be explored in more unique ways than you might think.